Life and Death in the Chocolate Box

 The young Lionel was so homesick he’d lock himself in his room and cry.
 He also had to go on a programme of growth hormones so his tiny body could cope with the extraordinary things his footballing brain would ask of it.
 Even so, when he emerged onto the pitch he still looked like a little boy.

 He did not play that way, which is to say he sliced his way through games, making unhealable incisions in opposition defences.
-His game has evolved over the years, but he remains the most devastatingly talented player on the planet; at his best, other players are reduced to weathervanes, twisting and turning while Messi makes the wind blow.
+His game has evolved over the years, but he remains the most devastatingly talented player on the planet; at his best, other players are reduced to weathervanes, spinning helplessly while Messi makes the wind blow.

 Despite more than 600 goals and 30 trophies since moving to Europe, he’s a surprisingly polarising figure at home.
 Argentinians are proud of him, but they don’t love him the way they do Carlos Tevez, or Boca Juniors most famous alumnus, Diego Maradona, who won the 1986 World Cup for Argentina almost on his own, and the league title for the club in 1981/82.